 A Pivotal Moment in the Business School’s History

 Professor Maglaras assumes the deanship of the Business School as it prepares to enter a new era of teaching, scholarly research and community building when it moves into its new facilities on Columbia University’s Manhattanville campus.
-Spanning more than 490,000 square feet, the Business School will inhabit two new buildings designed to reflect the pace of education and research in the 21st century, The Henry R. Kravis Building and The Ronald O. Perelman Center for Business Innovation.
+Spanning more than 490,000 square feet, the Business School will inhabit two new buildings designed to reflect the pace of education and research in the 21st century, the Henry R. Kravis Building and the East Building.
 The buildings feature spaces that encourage collaboration across disciplines and facilitate social interaction across the community, including flexible classroom space with the latest technology; dedicated spaces for recruiting, events and networking; and a welcome center for alumni.

 About the researcher